 Optional flavorings: 2 smashed garlic cloves, 1/2 teaspoon black peppercorns, 1 bay leaf

-- Brine the pork chops (optional): If you have time, brining the pork for even a brief period adds flavor and ensures juiciness in the finished chop.
+Brine the pork chops (optional).
+If you have time, brining the pork for even a brief period adds flavor and ensures juiciness in the finished chop.
 Bring 1 cup of the water to a boil, add the salt and optional flavorings, and stir to dissolve the salt.
 Add 2 more cups of cold water to bring the temperature of the brine down to room temperature.
 Place the pork chops in a shallow dish and pour the brine over top.
 The brine should cover the chops — if not, add additional water and salt (1 cup water to 1 tablespoon salt) until the chops are submerged.
 Cover the dish and refrigerate for 30 minutes or up to 4 hours.

-- Heat the oven and skillet: Position a rack in the middle of the oven and preheat to 400°F. Place the skillet in the oven to preheat as well.
+Heat the oven and skillet.
+Arrange a rack in the middle of the oven and heat to 400°F. Place a large ovensafe skillet in the oven to heat as well.
+While the oven heats, prepare the pork chops.

-- Season the pork chops: While the oven heats, prepare the pork chops.
+Season the pork chops.
 Remove the chops from the brine; if you didn't brine, remove the chops from their packaging.
 Pat dry with paper towels.
-Rub both sides with olive oil, then sprinkle with salt and pepper.
-Set the chops aside to warm while the oven finishes heating.
+Rub both sides with olive oil, then season with salt and pepper.
+Set the chops aside while the oven finishes heating.

-- Remove the skillet from the oven: Using oven mitts, carefully remove the hot skillet from the oven and set it over medium-high heat on the stovetop.
+Remove the skillet from the oven.
+Using oven mitts, carefully remove the hot skillet from the oven and set it over medium-high heat on the stovetop.
 Turn on a vent fan or open a window.

 Sear the pork chops.
 Place the pork chops in the hot skillet.
 You should hear them immediately begin to sizzle.
 Sear until the bottom of the chops are golden-brown, about 3 minutes.
 The chops may start to smoke a little — that's ok.
 Turn down the heat if it becomes excessive.